Just Stop Oil protesters disrupt West End performance of Les Miserables

 Just Stop Oil protesters disrupted a performance of Les Miserables at the Sondheim Theatre in London’s West End on Wednesday night.

-The protesters entered the stage during a performance of the show’s famous song One More Day.
+The protesters entered the stage during a performance of Do You Hear The People Sing?

 Just Stop Oil said that four protesters then locked themselves to the stage using flexible bicycle locks at around 8.50pm.